reichg/beer-galore-frontend/README.md

 # Beer Galore Frontend
-This is the frontend to the [Beer Galore Backend](https://github.com/reichg/beer-galore) that I created in Java (Spring Boot).
+This is the frontend to the Java (Spring Boot) [Beer Galore Backend](https://github.com/reichg/beer-galore).

 This is a Typescript/React project that is made with Vite so it is very lightweight.
 All that is required is: